Bengal1/DNS-Client/README.md

 This message correspond with error code '9560', and printed out when there is an invalid character such as ' ' or '@'.
 4. `ERROR : TIMEOUT`
 This message correspond witherror code '1460', and printed out when the dns query timeout period expired (---info link---).
-5. `Failed to query the host record for 'domain name input' and the error code is 'Error code number'` This message is a general case message. when error occured and it is not of the above, this message will print out with the corresponding domain name and error code.
+5. `Failed to query the host record for '%domain_name_input' and the error code is '%Error_code_number'` This message is a general case message. when error occured and it is not of the above, this message will print out with the corresponding domain name and error code.

 For more information on *Windows Error Code*: [Debug system error codes](https://docs.microsoft.com/en-us/windows/win32/debug/system-error-codes).